reelgirly/Flex-2-15-Haswell-/README.md

 **Many Thanks and Credits are going to:**

-TonyMacx86, RehabMan, Miron, darkvoid and all the others who made all this possible.
+TonyMacx86, RehabMan, Slice, Miron, darkvoid and all the others who made all this possible.